Identifying Line, Load, and Ground on a Standard Receptacle

 When you encounter a junction box with multiple cables, you must determine which set of wires is the line.
 This requires a safe, systematic process using the right tools.

-- Safety First: De-energize the Circuit.
+- Safety First: De‑energize the Circuit.
 Before touching any wires, locate the correct breaker in the electrical service panel and turn it off.
-Post a note or use a breaker lock-out to prevent it from being turned back on accidentally.
+Use lockout/tagout if available and appropriate for the site.

 - Disconnect and Separate Wires.
 Carefully unscrew the receptacle from the box and disconnect all wires from its terminal screws.
 Gently separate the sets of wires within the box so that no copper ends are touching each other or the metal box.

-- De-energize, Verify, and Label.
-Turn the breaker off one more time.
-Again, use your voltage tester to confirm the power is off.
-Now, label the identified LINE wires with a piece of electrical tape or a marker.
-The remaining wires are the LOAD set.
-You are now ready to install the new receptacle correctly.
+- De‑energize, Verify, and Label.
+Once identified, de‑energize again, confirm with test instruments that power is off, and label the LINE and LOAD conductors with tape or a marker.
+Now you can install the new receptacle correctly or proceed with the required wiring change.
 For a full walkthrough, refer to our complete electrical receptacle installation guide.

 Common Wiring Scenarios and Best Practices